apzhou/ETHLL/README.md

 # Error-Tolerant HLL
-Error-Tolerant against soft errors HLL
+Error-Tolerant against soft errors HLL on the HLL counters.

 ## Description
 The Remove Minimum (RM) Scheme exploits the features of the HLL algorithm to provide effective protection against soft errors without